 - the chance of success of the matter;

-- the questions of fact or law common to your group (if a group is involved);
+- the question of fact or law common to the group of consumers;

-- the size of your group (if applicable);
+- the size of the group of consumers;

-- whether, if successful, the matter has publicity value and can promote the consumer cause and has deterrent effect on unscrupulous business practices;
+- whether, if successful, the matter has publicity value in promoting the consumer cause and/or has deterrent effect on unscrupulous business practices;

-- whether the matter may create undue financial burden to the Fund; and
+- whether the matter may create undue financial burden on the Fund; and

 - the practicality of the Fund offering timely assistance in the matter, such as the state of affairs in respect of any on-going litigation proceedings.

 - Is there a means test for applicants?